RayyanKhan4004/A-random-website/Readme.md

 scripts
 `dev` : "vite"

-at last run `npm run dev`to start the server.
+at last run `npm run dev`to start the server
 :)